kin5/webbridge/README.md

 # advanced usage

+Despite this applicaton not being very advanced, it has some nifty features for you to take advantage of.

 ## hooks
 For extra special functionality, functions can be assigned to one of 7 *hooks*:
 * before_server_start